ndrean/live_map/README.md

   end
 ```

-We parse the "events" table into an Elixir struct that we named "GeoJSON", used later.
+We don't use JSONB but instead a "flat" table structure.
+The table `events` is parsed into an Elixir struct that we named "GeoJSON", used later.

 #### Moving the map and query of the local events

 We have a listener on the map moves, whether pan, zoom or navigate to.
-It mutates a JS object `movingmap`.
+It mutates a local store - a JS object - named `movingmap`.
 We send the centre and radius of the current displayed map as parameters to a query to retrieve the nearby events.
 When you pan, zoom, navigate in the map (the latter via the search form included in the map), a new centre and radius are calculated and the map is updated.

 ```js
 map.on("moveend", updateMapBounds);